Kluvens/CPP/02-stl.md

 | Comparison     | `i < ranges::distance(v)`   | `i != nullptr` | `i != s`      |

 Note: `++i` is preferred over `i++`

+### Constant iterator vs. const_iterator
+- pointers can be top-level and bottome-level const
+- a constant itrator is a top-level const iterator. the iterator variable cannot be reassigned
+- a const_iterator is a bottom level const iterator. the element pointed to by the iterator cannot be modified
+- just like a pointer, an iterator can both be a constant iterator and a const_iterator simultaneously

 ### Ranges